stevenbenner/jquery-powertip/doc/README.md

 #### data-powertip

-Basically the same as setting the `title` attribute, but using an HTML5 data attribute.
+Basically the same as setting the `title` attribute, but using an HTML5 [custom data attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*).
 You can set this in the markup or with JavaScript at any time.
 It only accepts a simple string, but that string can contain markup.
 This will also accept a function that returns a string.

 ```javascript
 $('#element').data('powertip', 'This will be the <b>tooltip text</b>.');